sarah-antillia/Tensorflow-EfficientDet-Finetuing-Model/projects/medical_diagnosis/Ovarian-Tumor/README.md

 <h3>2.
 Download TFRecord Dataset</h3>

-If you would like to train and evalute Ovarian-Tumor EfficientDet Model by yourself, please download the <b>TFRecord-OTUSI-20230420.zip</b>
+If you would like to train and evaluate Ovarian-Tumor EfficientDet Model by yourself, please download the <b>TFRecord-OTUSI-20230420.zip</b>
 from <a href="https://drive.google.com/file/d/1OqG-aB7FfB0dZkKB0aTMmwcWsStNTsSu/view?usp=sharing"><b>here</b></a>
 </p>